 Your stuffed animal sleeping bag should now look like this:

 All that’s left is to sew along the bottom of the pillow (sewing through piece A and piece C right along the hemline of piece A), leaving about 4 inches open.
 Stuff the pillow with polyfil or some other stuffing material, then sew the opening closed.

 Here’s Jim, all tucked into his brand new stuffed animal sleeping bag:

 The side velcro makes it easy for little ones to open and close the sleeping bag:

 And when Jim’s not sleeping in it, we just roll it up, secure with the elastic loops, and slide the loops over his arms.

 It’s that simple!
-Remember, click here for a free pattern download and tutorial for the jammies.
+Remember, click here for a free pattern for stuffed animal pajamas.
 Thanks!